Hell High: Plot

 At school the following day, police arrive when Brooke fails to appear.
 They enter the biology class, overseen by a substitute teacher, and swiftly arrest the school quarterback.
 Jon-Jon is momentarily relieved, until he hallucinates that Brooke is the substitute teacher.

 Cast

 Production

 The film was shot on location in Westchester County, New York.

 Release

 The film was released theatrically in the United States beginning May 12, 1989.

-Critical reception

-Richard Harrington from The Washington Post gave the film a negative review, writing, "Even within the limited expectations of the horror genre, it's not particularly satisfying, since the chills are all on the cheap.
-However, sitting through Hell High is likely to bring back at least one high school memory, that of a long, long, long detention, made worse because you have to pay for it."
-Cavett Binion of AllMovie was unimpressed by the film, calling it a "routine slasher-thriller", though one that "deviates slightly from the standard formula by way of a fairly intelligent script."